ajrosen/Bitwarden-Accelerator/README.md

 * **Set Default Vault**

 Filter searches to a specific *Vault* (Organization), *My Vault*, or All Vaults.
+Set the default Organization for future searches with the Command modifier.

-Note that changing this setting will revert *Default Collection* to *All Collections*.
+Note that changing this setting with the Command modifier will also revert *Default Collection* to *All Collections*.

 * **Set Default Collection**

 Filters searches to a specific *Collection*, or *All Collections*.
+Set the default Collection for future searches with the Command modifier.

 * **Sync Vault**